tidepool-org/uploader/docs/BootstrappingToUTC.md

 - `conversionOffset` will be added
 - `jsDate` will be deleted

-The choice to mutate the `timeChange` events makes for a somewhat deceptive and/or opaque API, but this was felt to be a better choice than repeating the same code (effecting the mutations described above) across all the device drivers.
-We may change this in the future.
+(As a historical aside: the choice to mutate the `timeChange` events makes for a somewhat deceptive and/or opaque API, but this was felt to be a better choice than repeating the same code (effecting the mutations described above) across all the device drivers.
+We may change this in the future.)

 The `fillInUTCInfo` method from the usage example above also mutates the object passed as its first argument, adding `time`, `timezoneOffset`, and `conversionOffset` fields.
 An annotation may additionally be added if no `index` was provided on the object, which results in uncertainty in the determination of the correct UTC timestamp.